Healthcare in New York (state): Insurance

 The US health system does not provide health care to the country's entire population.
 Instead, most citizens are covered by a combination of private insurance and various federal and state programs.
 Health insurance was most commonly acquired through a group plan tied to an employer.
+In New York, public payers (Medicare + Medicaid + other government programs) account for a majority of all health care funding.
+72% of hospital inpatient admissions, 62% of hospital outpatient care, and 53 % of hospital patient service revenue was covered by Medicare or Medicaid, while 44% of the state population and 60% of New York City were enrolled in Medicaid or the Essential Plan.